tenkeyless/keras_site/content/korean/docs/examples/vision/siamese_network/_index.md

 ![png](/images/examples/vision/siamese_network/siamese_network_12_0.png)

-## Setting up the embedding generator model
+## Setting up the embedding generator model {#setting-up-the-embedding-generator-model}

 Our Siamese Network will generate embeddings for each of the images of the triplet.
 To do this, we will use a ResNet50 model pretrained on ImageNet and connect a few `Dense` layers to it so we can learn to separate these embeddings.